 A life well-lived is lived in the midst of a rich relational surround.
 And yet, so many of us seem to be focused, at the exclusion of our relationships, on narrow bands of technical expertise or small victories that won't mean much when our health fails and we prepare to depart this life.

 A worthy pursuit for all of us is to refine the art of deep human connection.
 We can conduct experiments in connection that allow us to know and be known by others.
 As far as I know there is no limit to how good our relationships can be.

-Claiming our role in building this surround is a profound act of personal leadership that will enhance our lives for years to come.
+Claiming your role in building this surround is a profound act of personal leadership that will enhance your life for years to come.